Sleep and Mold

 After you’ve removed the mold and cleaned the area, follow the mold prevention tips we outlined above to keep the area as dry as possible moving forward.

-Sleep resources from Tuck
+Sleep Resources From Tuck

-- How To Allergy-Proof Your Bedroom: Read more tips for reducing allergens in your bedroom, so you can enjoy more restful sleep.
+- How To Allergy-Proof Your Bedroom: Read more tips for reducing allergens in your bedroom, so you can enjoy a more restful sleep.

-- How to Clean a Mattress: Learn how to regularly clean your mattress, preventing mold, bed bugs, stains and more.
+- How to Clean a Mattress: Learn how to regularly clean your mattress, preventing mold, bed bugs, stains, and more.

 - The Best Natural Organic Mattress: Mattresses made from organic materials are naturally more mold-resistant.
 Read this buyer’s guide of the best-rated organic mattresses.

-Fact sheets on mold
+Fact Sheets on Mold

 - The CDC Fact Sheet on Mold summarizes the latest study findings from the Institute of Medicine and provides mold prevention tips.

-- The2009 WHO Guidelines for Indoor Air Quality: Dampness and Mold were compiled by the World Health Organization, to provide governments, regulatory agencies, and building professionals and homeowners with education on the symptoms of mold exposure and how to prevent mold growth.
+- The 2009 WHO Guidelines for Indoor Air Quality: Dampness and Mold were compiled by the World Health Organization, to provide governments, regulatory agencies, and building professionals and homeowners with education on the symptoms of mold exposure and how to prevent mold growth.

-Study findings on mold and sleep
+Study Findings on Mold and Sleep

-- “Exposure to visible mould or dampness at home and sleep problems in children” focused on children specifically, finding that children exposed to mold in their bedrooms are also more likely to have sleep problems.
+- “Exposure to visible mold or dampness at home and sleep problems in children” focused on children specifically, finding that children exposed to mold in their bedrooms are also more likely to have sleep problems.